naymur92/employee_management/README.md

 # Employee Attendance Management

-This application is developed using laravel 8 / php 8.0 or + needed:
+This application is developed using laravel 8. php 8.0 or more needed

 ## Commands to active application